MicrosoftDocs/win32/desktop-src/MSIPC/ipcuninitializeenvironment.md

 - Msipc.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IpcUninitializeEnvironment function

 Un-initializes the environment.
 This method should be called before exiting the application and after all Rights Management Services SDK 2.1 methods have returned.
 No other RMS SDK 2.1 methods should be called after **IpcUninitializeEnvironment** is called.

 ## Syntax